superstes/growautomation/docs/source/setup/6-post-setup.rst

 6. Now you can configure your devices and start using the GrowAutomation software!

-  More information to the configuration can be found :ref:`here <config-device-input>`.
+  More information to the configuration can be found :ref:`here <config-device>`.